Stepan Bandera: Legacy

-The glorification and attempts to rehabilitate Stepan Bandera are growing trends in Ukraine.
+In his 2006 article discussing "the reinterpretations of [Bandera's] career", historian David R. Marples, who specialises in the history of this area of Eastern Europe, stated that "the impact of Bandera lies less in his own political life and beliefs than in the events enacted in his name, or the conflicts that arose between his supporters and their enemies."
 According to The Guardian, "Post-war Soviet history propagated the image of Bandera and the UPA as exclusively fascist collaborators and xenophobes."
 On the other hand, with the rise of nationalism in Ukraine, his memory there has been elevated.
+The glorification and attempts to rehabilitate Bandera are growing trends in Ukraine.